ShiftHackZ/Stable-Diffusion-Android/README.md

 There are some reasons that some of the SDAI app features can not be distributed through different sources (Google Play, F-Droid) because of rules and compliance policies.

-The difference between SDAI app flavors are described at the project witi page [Build flavor difference](https://github.com/ShiftHackZ/Stable-Diffusion-Android/wiki/Build-flavor-difference).
+The difference between SDAI app flavors are described at the project wiki page [Build flavor difference](https://github.com/ShiftHackZ/Stable-Diffusion-Android/wiki/Build-flavor-difference).

 ## Donate